If you are in crisis, please use one our 24/7 emergency counselling services:

 - refer students in distress to either on-campus or off-campus resources.

-New College is also offering a selection of SafeTALK (Suicide Alertness for Everyone) training sessions open to students at U of T.
+New College offers a selection of SafeTALK (Suicide Alertness for Everyone) training sessions, also open to students at U of T.

 The session is free for students as long as they attend, or cancel before the training.
 There is a $25 cost if they register and do not attend, charged to their ACORN account.
 These sessions include a meal as part of the training.